Day 1: Australia –– Budapest

 Optional Tour (additional cost applies): Schonbrunn Palace Tour (PM)

-Enjoy an afternoon guided tour of the magnificent Schonbrunn Palace, once the summer residence of the Hapsburg emperors.
-Visit the gorgeous baroque apartments and stroll through the world-famous manicured and aromatic gardens.
+Take up an afternoon guided tour of the magnificent Schönbrunn Palace, the former summer residence of the Hapsburg emperors.
+Look inside the opulent Baroque apartments and wander about the impeccably manicured gardens.

 Approximate tour duration is 3 hours.